Why We Argue – Part 2

 - Acts 7

 Acts 7 records Stephen’s defense (apology) before the Sanhedrin.
 Stephen is brought before the council due to a charge of blasphemy (Acts 6:11).
 But instead of answering the charge, Stephan rehearses Israel’s history from Abraham to Christ.
 The reason he argued this way was not to acquit himself, but to show them their sin, especially the sin of betraying and murdering the Righteous One (vrs.
-52), and the sins of their fathers.
+52); he also rehearses the sins of their fathers.

 - Acts 17